bitblik/client/assets/faq/faq_en.md

 #### What motivates the Maker to act honestly?

-Since the amount of Bitcoin are held in a Lightning Network hold invoice, the Maker (seller) is incentivized to act honestly.
-Without evidences to contrary the invoice will not be released back to the Maker.
+Since the Bitcoin are held in a Lightning Network hold invoice, the Maker (seller) is incentivized to act honestly.
+Without evidence to contrary the invoice will not be released back to the Maker.
 Since hold invoices should only be held for a short period (typically few hours), the invoice will settle and the funds will be kept by coordinator until the Taker provides evidence to resolve the dispute.

 #### What motivates the Taker to act honestly?

-If both parties signal a conflict, the Taker must provide evidence that the BLIK payment was deducted from their bank account, this will be resolved manually by a human in charge of the coordinator.
+If both parties signal a conflict, the Taker must provide evidence that the BLIK payment was deducted from their bank account, this will be resolved manually by a person in charge of the coordinator.
 Failure to provide such evidence will result in the Taker not receiving the Bitcoin, and after 48h the sats will return to the Maker.
 Currently there is no bond system in place to incentivize the Taker to not waste the coordinator's time trying to resolve the dispute, but this will be implemented in the near future.

 #### What motivates the coordinator to act honestly?

 To be accepted as a BitBlik coordinator by the client software, the coordinator must provide a nostr key (profile) which users can tag and report bad experiences with a given coordinator.
 Before choosing to use a specific coordinator check its reputation on Nostr.
 Given the censorship-resistant nature of Nostr, anyone can flood or post invalid reports, so use a client that uses Web of Trust to determine the reputation of each user's reports.
 Preferably choose a coordinator that has good reputation among your Bitcoin community or your trusted friends.
-Ultimately, you as the user of this software are responsible for choosing a coordinator with good reputatio.
+Ultimately, you as the user of this software are responsible for choosing a coordinator with good reputation.
 This is not a platform or service and we take no responsibility for the actions of any coordinator.

 ---